 Candidates may file nomination papers beginning January 1, 2021.
-Nomination papers may be submitted by using the secure drop box beside the front entry doors of St. Albert Place, or by mail/courier to the City of St. Albert.
+The Returning Officer has directed that nomination papers may be submitted in person by appointment, by using the secure drop box beside the front entry doors of St. Albert Place, or by mail/courier to the City of St. Albert.
+To make an appointment to submit your nomination papers, please phone 780-418-6663 or email firstname.lastname@example.org.
 To submit your papers via mail/courier, please send them to the following mailing address:

 c/o Elections Coordinator, Legislative Services

 The Nomination must be made in the appropriate form, available for download here: